 What is an Envelope Filter?

-But usually when people talk about filters they mean effects like a wah or an envelope filter.
-These have much stronger tone changes than just a regular EQ.
-The key difference is they also use what’s known as ‘resonance’ to accentuate certain frequencies, thereby creating the sort of sounds we associate with wah or funk – that distinct “quack” and “bow wow” sound.
-So what about the envelope?
-Well the “envelope” is the shape of each note you play, from the initial spike when you pluck or pick a note, through to the moment it trails off.
+Envelope filters have much stronger tone changes than say a regular EQ.
+They use what’s known as ‘resonance’ to accentuate certain frequencies, creating the sort of sounds we associate with wah or funk – that distinct “quack” and “bow wow” sound.
+The “envelope” is the shape of each note you play, from the initial spike when you pluck or pick a note, through to the moment it trails off.

-In essence they give you the ‘wah sound’ you’d normally get from a wah pedal, with one key difference: the wah sound is triggered by how hard you play (i.e. how hard you pluck your strings, also called ‘your attack’) rather than having to rock your foot as you do on a normal wah pedal.
-The harder the attack, the more it goes ‘wah’.
+In essence they give you the ‘wah sound’ you’d normally get from a wah-wah pedal, with one key difference: the sound is triggered by how hard you play (i.e. how hard you pluck your strings, also called ‘your attack’) rather than having to rock your foot as you do on a normal wah.
+The harder the attack, the more it goes ‘wah.’

-These units are mostly used in funk music for that signature “quack” or “bow wow” sound and can be used the bass, guitar, or keyboards.
+As mentioned in the introduction, these units are mostly used in funk music for that signature “quack” or “bow wow” sound.

 Range (Sweep) Control

-The Range control adjusts the frequencies which are affected by the ‘sweep’ effect.
-This means that you can have more of the effect when you’re playing high notes than when you’re playing low notes, or vice versa.
-It can be very handy: you might not want wah on every single note you pick hard.
+The range control adjusts the frequencies affected by the ‘sweep’ effect, meaning you have more of the effect when you’re playing high notes than when you’re playing low notes or vice versa.
+It can be convenient: you might not want wah on every single note you pick hard.

-Some pedals call it ‘Filter’, which others call it ‘Mode’, but it’s the same thing.
-It lets you choose between a low-pass, high-pass or band pass filter.
-These filters pick out certain frequencies: a high-pass filter lets anything above a certain frequency get through, the low-pass lets anything below a certain frequency through, and the band-pass puts a band in the middle and anything either side of it gets through.
+Sometimes just called ‘filter,’ this lets you choose between a low-pass, high-pass or band-pass.
+These different filters pick out different frequencies that each gives you a different vibe: a high-pass filter allows anything above a particular frequency get through, the low-pass lets anything below a specific rate through, and the band-pass put a band in the middle and anything either side of it gets through.

 Attack/Response and Decay Controls